entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " Forey (1998, char.
+> - Clement *et al.* (2024): " Forey (1998, char.
 28) recognized the presence of a raised area at the anterior margin of the postparietals and posterior margin of the parietals (as seen in *Latimeria chalumnae*) as an apomorphic condition.
 We recognize a second apomorphic state to take into account the condition observed in Swenzia latimerae where there is an anterior depression on the postparietals in the same area."

 > - The coding of *Qujingodus* is 0.